oogunbiyi21/stats-compass-core/README.md

 - 📊 **Base64 Charts**: Visualization tools return PNG images as base64 strings
 - 🤖 **Model Storage**: Trained ML models stored by ID for later use

+## 📂 Data Loading Guide

+**Crucial:** Stats Compass runs locally on your machine.
+It cannot see files you drag-and-drop into the Claude chat window.
+You must tell it where your files are on your disk.

+### How to load your own data

+1.  **Find your file**:
+    Ask Claude to look for your file.
+For example:
+    > "List files in my Downloads folder: /Users/me/Downloads"

+    Claude will use the `list_files` tool to show you what it can see.

+2.  **Load the file**:
+    Once Claude confirms the file exists, ask it to load it:
+    > "Load the housing_data.csv file from that folder"

+    Claude will use `load_csv` with the correct absolute path.

+### Why does drag-and-drop not work?
+When you drag a file into Claude, it stays in Claude's cloud sandbox.
+Stats Compass runs on your local computer.
+To bridge this gap, you must point Stats Compass to the actual file path on your hard drive.

 ## Architecture

 ```